Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/ocean.rst

 Baking can be advantageous for a few reasons:

-- It's faster to use the stored data rather than re-calculating it
+- It is faster to use the stored data rather than re-calculating it
 - Allows rendering ocean data in external renderers
 - Enables more advanced foam maps